Experience the harmony of nature at the Foellinger-Freimann Botanical Conservatory!

 The two friends joined forces and secured the resources to begin construction and make the dream a reality.
 With backing from the City of Fort Wayne , the Foellinger Foundation, the Freimann Trust, and Lincoln National Corporation, the Conservatory opened in 1983 ~ providing a unique botanical oasis.

-Today, the Conservatory offers four changing showcases each year, houses over 25,000 square feet of indoor gardens with a vast plant collection, maintains four outdoor gardens and serves thousands of schoolchildren, residents, tourists and visitors from around the world.
+The Conservatory offers four changing showcases each year, houses 24,500 square feet of indoor gardens with a vast plant collection, maintains four outdoor gardens and serves thousands of schoolchildren, residents, tourists and visitors from around the world.
 The Conservatory also serves as a plant rescue center for endangered species and as a regional clearinghouse for plant information.
 Programs and special events throughout the year allow the community to enjoy the facility while exploring the complex relationships between the plant world and mankind.

 The Conservatory is owned and operated by the Fort Wayne Parks and Recreation Department.